Sughra Humayun Mirza: Literary work

 Mirza was a prominent Urdu language writer of her time and wrote travel accounts, novels, short stories, poetry, and essays.
 Her writings reflected her views on social reform and, particularly, advocating for women's rights.

 She is considered to be the first woman novelist in Urdu from Hyderabad.
 She authored major 14 novels, including Mohini (1929), Zohra (1911), Bibi Turi ka Khwab (Turi's Dream), Awaz-e-Ghaib (Voice from the Unknown), Sarguzisht-e-Hajira (1926) and Safina-e-Najat (The Barge of Liberation).
 She wrote poetry under the pen name 'Haya'.

 She contributed to several women's magazines and served as editor Al-Nisa (The Woman), and Zaib-un-Nisa (Women's Adornment).
 Al-Nisa was published between 1919 and 1927 and focused on social issues like cleanliness, health, nursing, and critiques of outdated customs.
 It became a platform for women writers and had an audience beyond Hyderabad, including in cities such as Aligarh, Delhi, Lahore and Lucknow.

 In 1934, she started another magazine called Zaib-un-Nisa after moving to Lahore which ran through the 1930s and 1940s.
 Unlike in Hyderabad, where she "had to do all the work of editing herself", Mirza had access to better publishing facilities and editorial support in Lahore.
 The magazine had greater political content as compared to Al-Nisa and documented significant events such as meetings of the All India Women's Conference and the Women's Muslim League.

-Mirza authored five travelogues, three of which documented her travels within India during 1914 and 1918, and two documented her journeys abroad to Iraq in 1915 and through Europe in 1924.
+Mirza authored five book length travelogues, three of which documented her travels within India during 1914 and 1918, and two documented her journeys abroad to Iraq in 1915 and through Europe in 1924.
 Her domestic accounts emphasized more on reformist activities and social engagement, while her international narratives offered more observations on the countries she visited, while also discussing social issues.
 In her travelogue about her journey through England, France, Germany and Switzerland titled 'Safarnamah-i Yurap', she wrote about meeting Abdulmejid II, the last Ottoman caliph, during his exile on the shores of Lake Geneva.
 By her own account, she was the first Indian woman to meet with the Ottoman leader and his wife during their exile.